Hungry Healthy Happy

 • A pinch of sea salt and black pepper - Season to taste.

-One: Put all of the salsa ingredients in to a blender or food processor and pulse for around 10 times.
+One: Put all of the salsa ingredients into a blender or food processor and pulse for around 10 times.
 I like my salsa a bit chunky, so blend for longer if you want a smoother salsa.
 A good mix of the two is perfect.

 Two: Serve in a bowl with some extra coriander on top and tortilla chips for dipping.